chase-west/TicTacToe/README.md

-Tic Tac Toe game to get better at python fundamentals
+Tic Tac Toe game to get better at python fundamentals and understand git.